Before & After: The Effect of EU's 2022 Code of Practice on Disinformation: Regulation Impact

-At first glance, we observe that the majority of ad networks still (\ie at January 2024) work with misinformation websites and that they have not pulled away from them.
-In fact, 6 out of the 9 most popular ad networks (\ie rubiconproject.com to openx.com in Figure~\ref{fig:HistoricAdsTxtBusinessRelationships}) have only blocked a very small percentage of misinformation websites (\ie up to 5.4\%).

-However, one can observe that there exist ad systems that evidently have stopped working with a substantial amount of misinformation websites.
-Indeed, Google, Lijit and Amazon seem to have dropped 51\%, 43\% and 37\% of misinformation websites that they worked with 2 years ago.
-Although this drop is significant and seems to be in line with the \cop\/, a closer look reveals that these websites are insignificant and represent only a tiny portion of the misinformation traffic out there.
-To further investigate this point, we use the SimilarWeb analytics platform~\cite{similarWeb} to extract traffic data for misinformation websites.
-We successfully extract the network traffic of 95\% of the misinformation websites for which we have collected their \adstxt files, both before and after the \cop was signed.
-In Figure~\ref{fig:MisinformationWebsitesNetworkTraffic}, we plot the distribution of their network traffic in terms of number of visits on desktop and mobile during January 2024.
-Please note that the $x$-axis is in logarithmic scale, suggesting that there exist a lot of misinformation websites with low network traffic and a few highly popular that are able to attract millions of monthly visitors.
+At first glance, most ad networks (as of January 2024) still work with misinformation websites, with only minor reductions.
+6 out of the 9 most popular ad networks (\ie rubiconproject.com to openx.com in Figure~\ref{fig:HistoricAdsTxtBusinessRelationships}) have only blocked a very small percentage of misinformation websites (\ie up to 5.4\%).
+However, some ad systems, including Google, Lijit, and Amazon, have stopped working with a significant portion of misinformation sites, dropping 51\%, 43\%, and 37\%, respectively, compared to two years ago.
+While the drop in ad network relationships with misinformation websites aligns with the \cop, these websites represent a small fraction of total misinformation traffic.
+To explore this, we use SimilarWeb~\cite{similarWeb} to gather traffic data for 95\% of the misinformation websites for which we have collected their \adstxt files, before and after the \cop.
+In Figure~\ref{fig:MisinformationWebsitesNetworkTraffic}, we plot the distribution of their network traffic (number of visits on desktop and mobile) in January 2024.
+The $x$-axis is in logarithmic scale, suggesting that there exist a lot of misinformation websites with low network traffic and a few highly popular that are able to attract millions of monthly visitors.
 We split these websites on the 80\textsuperscript{th} percentile based on the observation that the top 20\% are popular websites, while the rest are unpopular.\footnote{The split 80-20 could have been made as 85-15, or 75-25.
-The point here is not to define an optimal threshold but to create two categories: the ``popular'' misinformation websites and the ``unpopular'' ones.} The 80\textsuperscript{th} percentile corresponds to a network traffic of approximately 290K monthly visits.
+The point here is not to define an optimal threshold, but to create two categories: the ``popular'' misinformation websites and the ``unpopular'' ones.} The 80\textsuperscript{th} percentile corresponds to a network traffic of approximately 290K monthly visits.
 Consequently, we find 88 misinformation websites which we label as ``popular'', and 351 labeled as ``unpopular''.